earthcubearchitecture-project418/p418Docs/publishing.md

 ## FAQ

 - Do you read and store the data associated with landing pages?

 	No, we only access and index the structured data a provider exposing about the data, not the data itself.

 - Do you store a copy of the metadata?

 	Yes,  The text index strips stop words and generates vectors from the metadata.
 These are stored but can not be used to generate a full copy of the metadata.
 The triples generated from the JSON-LD are stored and do hold a full copy of the metadata.
-Also, spatial information is pulled and used to make a spatial index.
+Also, the spatial information is pulled and used to make a spatial index.

 - How often do you update the index.
 If I make changes how do I get them to show up in the index?

 	At this phases in P418 we manually invoke the generation of the index and can do it on a per domain basis.
 We can also pull smaller subsets of the data for testing if a provider wishes.
 Typically we will run a new index if we make updates to the indexing code or a provider informs us of updates to the metadata.
 There is no technical issue with automating the process.
-We would want to work with the provider community to explore policy and procedure on that.
+However, we would want to work with the provider community to explore policy and procedure on that.

 - Do you weigh any of the elements in the document more than others?
 Say author or parameter over hosting institution for example?

 	We do not currently weigh elements differently.
-However, this implementation we use does support this approach and as we get more experience we can begin to weigh various properties differently to improve the resutls
+However, the implementation we use does support this approach and as we get more experience we can begin to weigh various properties differently to improve the results

 - Do you currently do anything with regard to the semantics of the terms?